retanar/timer-quit/README.md

 Source: [RenamePackageTask.kt](buildSrc/src/main/kotlin/RenamePackageTask.kt).
 Example usage:

 ```
-./gradlew renamePackage --from com.featuremodule --to my.new.package
+./gradlew renamePackage --from retanar.timerquit --to my.new.package
 ```

 Configuration for all custom tasks can be found in root [build.gradle.kts](build.gradle.kts).